 - The employee must have received independent legal advice on the agreement and on its effect (i.e. the employee must understand that they are waiving their rights to claim);

 - The legal advisor's details must be clear in the agreement and the advisor must have appropriate insurance in place covering the advice;

-- The agreement must state that the conditions regulating settlement agreement has been met.
+- The agreement must state that the conditions regulating settlement agreement have been met.